Skip to content

 • For each file in this list, extract the command definitions.

-• Build your commands file (in your valet user directory) from these definitions.
+• Build your commands file (in your valet extensions directory) from these definitions.

 • Makes a list of all libraries.d directories found in the user directory.